kztera/git-github-study/README.md

 ### I.3.15.
 Origin

-In Git, the origin is the remote repository that you cloned from.
+In Git, the origin is the remote [repository](#i31-repository) that you cloned from.
 It's the repository that you use to push and pull changes to and from.
 When you clone a repository, Git automatically creates a remote connection to the original repository.
 This is called the "origin" remote.
-You can use the "git remote" command to view the remote connections in your repository.
+You can use the `git remote` command to view the remote connections in your repository.

 ### I.3.16.
 HEAD

-HEAD is a reference to the last commit in the current branch.
+HEAD is a reference to the last commit in the current [branch](#i35-branch).
 It's like a pointer that points to the last commit in the current branch.
 When you make changes to your code, Git creates a new commit and moves the HEAD pointer to point to the new commit.
 This is useful because it allows you to easily see which commit you're currently working on.

 ### I.3.17.
 Master